4sp1r3/nigel/timesheet.md

 # Timesheet

+## Mon 13 Jul (10-1, 3-6:30, 8-10=8.5)

+* putting together another pythagoras solver, shoehorning in some numpy arrays
+* been quite a while since we did a complete problem, much has changed.
+Adapting to the new paradigm (and yet again balancing which bits of deap to discard/keep)
+* lots of fiddling around to reapply everything (regeneration, mate, mutate, even cloning) because the structure of trees/psets has changed considerably since untyped unrandom pythagoras
+* got so far as running without the notebook, abeit not very sensibly

 ## Sun 12 Jul (2-4pm)

 * isolate the global problem baseset by implementing a local FunctionSet class over the top.